mistakia/nano-community/docs/introduction/advantages.md

 **Nano is like Bitcoin:** it is decentralized, making it permissionless, self-sovereign, and censorship resistant.
 The development is open-source and the network is run by a global community of users.
 It can be used without having to trust or rely on any other user, developer, or operator on the network.

 **Nano is unlike Bitcoin:** is feeless, instant, irreversible, scalable, and energy-efficient.
 Making it inclusive to all people and sustainable for the planet.
-Nano's security and network is controlled only by its holders, as it doesn't rely on and empower miners.
+Nano's security and network is controlled only by its holders, as it doesn't rely on miners.

 <a href="https://blog.oleganza.com/post/85111558553/bitcoin-is-like" target="_blank">Inspired by "Bitcoin is like..." by Oleg Andreev</a>